Collect and verify as-built data automatically

 The Pix4D Crane Camera solution is monitoring one of these construction sites.
 The jobsite is impressive.
 Covering over 150,000 square meters, the project involves 13 tower cranes and multiple subcontractors.
 It’s a flagship of digital construction, using connected devices and drone mapping technology in the field.
 We can immediately understand the interest of the project team in testing the new mapping solution on this site.

-The system installation is critical.
+The system installation is the most important part of the process.
 Before fixing the camera on the crane, the position on the jib needs to be carefully defined to ensure the best possible coverage.

 Planning the installation